basho/basho_docs/source/languages/en/riakcs/references/appendices/comparisons/Riak-Compared-to-Swift.md

     </tr>
     <tr>
         <td>Anti-Entropy</td>
-        <td>Riak CS has continuous anti-entropy as a feature in progress, with a targeted release timeframe in Q1 2013.
-Riak CS currently supports “passive” read-time anti-entropy, which provides repair of inconsistencies immediately at client-read time.
+        <td>Riak CS supports Active Anti-Entropy, which monitors and repairs inconsistencies between divergent replicas.
+Riak CS also supports “passive” read-time anti-entropy, which provides repair of inconsistencies immediately at client-read time.
 Swift does not perform repair at read or write time, but rather resolves such issues during its next rsync cycle.
 		</td>
         <td>Swift has a continuous anti-entropy process via frequent invocation of “rsync” for repairing any inconsistencies between data node file systems.
 		</td>